5 FAM 120

 (3) Human resources:

-(4) Internet and intranet: The DTO ensures proper security configurations and service availability of internet and intranet sites within the scope of the Department's guidelines, which are provided by Diplomatic Security (DS) and DT;
+The DT Chief ensures proper security configurations and service availability of internet and intranet sites within the scope of the Department's guidelines, that are provided by the Bureau of Diplomatic Security (DS) and Bureau of Diplomatic Technology;

 (5) Logistics and infrastructure: